-Secondly, vision is not only used for localization of the agent.
-What for instance is probably even more important in football is thelocation of the ball.
-A tradeoff has to be made on which target to focus, e.g. by limiting \mathcal{A} to actions that will not loose sight of the ball or by alternating between the targets based on the current value of the information about each to the agent.
-To optimize the latter case we will use another information theoretical principle, relevant information, which measures the amount of information present in a random variable that is relevant for an agent's optimal strategy [17].
+Secondly, the current model of infotaxis assumes that all information is equally valueble.
+However, in football this is not the case; information about the location of the ball may be worth more than where your keeper is.
+Moreover, the relative value of different types of information could change during a game.
+A tradeoff has to be made to decide on which target to focus, e.g. by limiting \mathcal{A} to actions that will not loose sight of the ball or by alternating between the targets based on the current value of the information about each to the agent.
+To optimize the latter case we will use another information theoretical principle, relevant information, which measures the amount of information present in a random variable that is relevant for an agent's optimal strategy [15].
 This amount gives an indication which variable should get more attention.